webtides/luna-docs/content/docs/quick-start.md

 ## Core concepts

-Before getting started, you should make yourself familiar with the [core concepts of luna-js](/concepts).
+Before getting started, you should make yourself familiar with the basic concepts of luna-js.